 - those ≥20 years of age can receive Twinrix vaccine (combined hepatitis A and B vaccine), or

-- a double dose of paediatric H-B-VAX II or Engerix is also considered a valid adult dose, or
+- a double dose of H-B-VAX II (paediatric), Engerix (paediatric) or Twinrix Junior is also considered a valid adult dose, or

 - complete the vaccine course with the same vaccine brand if available or use the alternative brand (H-B-VAX II or Engerix, whichever is available) to complete the course.